-Capturing Asset IDs: Scan barcodes, tap NFC tags, text/voice entry and/or search database
+Capturing Asset IDs: Scan barcodes, tap NFC tags, manual entry and/or search database

-Assets most often need to be labeled with a barcode (low cost) or an NFC tag.
+Importantly, you need to label assets with a barcode (low cost) or an NFC tag.
 Alternatively, you could simply label each asset with a human-readable number for text/voice-entry.
 Then, if you are using a validation database, you could use the apps Look-Up feature to simply search for the asset in the database and select (instead of scanning) – whether for hard-to-label assets or for all assets.
 It’s remarkably fast and accurate even when searching for the first few characters of an ID or name.

 However, for speed and to minimize error, using a barcode is ideal for both record-only and validation services.
-For record-only services you should ideally label each asset with a QR code embedded with a identifier (e.g., Fire Extinguisher – Lobby #4).
+For record-only services, you should ideally label each asset with a QR code embedded with an identifier (e.g., Fire Extinguisher – Lobby #4).
 You can easily print QR labels using low-cost programs, such as iBarcoder for PC and Mac.

-However, with a record-only service, unless you use a QR Code, you will have to associate the asset IDs with the asset name when you do your reporting.
-Unless you are familiar with Excel or other database programs, that might be a lot of work – hence the reason to use QR codes with names for record-only services.
+However, with a record-only service, you have to associate the asset IDs with the asset name when you do your reporting.
+Unfortunately, that might be a lot of work.
+Therefore, you should use QR codes with names for record-only services to avoid such hassle.